Data Quality Metric Library

 |

-The percentage of the number of surface water channel records with a known channel type, asset owner, location (start and end displacement and side, or map coordinates) and construction date.
+The percentage of the number of "in use" surface water channel (channel) records with a known channel type, asset owner, location (start and end displacement and side) and construction date.

 Paired with: DRAIN5